LacunaOmnibus/MontyLacuna/README.md

   we should be caching the results.
 - I'm going to want a "convert_date()" method, which'll probably mean I'll want a TZ attribute of clients.Member.
 And I'll need to learn about python date handling.
-- For some stupid reason I keep referring to dicts as "structs".
-Ack for "struct" and fix that.